What are my academic interests?

 Why these areas?

 One's scholarly research is most often related to one's personal experiences.
 I'm an immigrant.
 I was born in Jamaica and grew up in Guyana, South America and in the Commonwealth of Dominica (in the West Indies).
 After coming to this country, my family had to participate in the same "race to the middle class" in which all immigrants participate to one degree or another.
-As such, issues surrounding immigrant incorporation, social stratification, and health outcomes in the Caribbean are deeply personal.
+As such, issues surrounding immigrant incorporation, social stratification, and health outcomes are deeply personal.